trx control

 Frequently Asked Questions

-Another option might be to use containers, e.g. using Docker Desktop.
+Another option might be to use a desktop virtualizer like VirtualBox or VMWare Workstation (both are free) or running it in a container, e.g. using Docker Desktop.

-In short, yes it can.
-But networking and access to USB devices have to be carefully setup.
-Also, if service advertising using mDNS is to be used to announce the Websocket service, then the network within in the container has to be correctöy configure so that mDNS packages are passed (port 5353/udp).
+Yes, just make sure to properly setup networking and access to USB devices.
+Also, if service advertising using mDNS is to be used to announce the Websocket service, then the network within in the container has to be correctly configured so that mDNS packages are passed (port 5353/udp).